 If one developer updates their environment — adding new dependencies, changing passwords or updating environment variables — your entire team can update their environments with a single command, keeping everyone in sync.
 And if something doesn’t work, you can always roll back to the last working version.

 As a result, developers spend more time coding and less time troubleshooting — and can more easily meet their deadlines.
 The same is true for everyone in the chain from dev to production.

 Ready to eliminate “Works on my machine” issues for your team?
 Try the ActiveState Platform.
 Here’s how to get started.

 Once you’ve created your free account, use our Platform to build a custom runtime for your Python projects, including just the language and packages your project needs.

 - Choose a language (Python, Perl or Tcl right now)

 - Select your operating system (Linux or Windows, plus Mac for Python)

 - Add the packages your project requires

-Go ahead and try our beta today!
+Go ahead and try our Platform today!
 We are hanging out at our Community Forum to provide support as you explore.